Aloo Gosht (Mutton/Lamb and Potato Curry)

 - 1/2 tsp red chili powder, or to taste, sub Kashmiri chili powder for less heat

 - 1 tbsp plain whole-milk yogurt, whisked – omit for dairy-free

 - 2 (~320-350g) small russet potatoes, peeled and cut into 1.5-2” cubes

 - OR Instant Pot (See Post for How to Make Aloo Gosht in the Instant Pot)

 - Heat a medium Dutch oven or heavy-bottomed pot over medium-high heat.
 Add oil and ghee.
 Once hot, add goat or lamb meat and 3/4 tsp salt.
 Sauté for 6-7 minutes, stirring occasionally, until it has changed color and seared on some edges.

 - Add the garlic and ginger and sauté for another minute, until no longer raw.
-Add the onion, tomatoes, green chili pepper, whole and ground spices (except garam masala).
-Stir in the remaining 1 tsp salt.
+Add the onion, tomatoes, green chili pepper, whole spices, ground spices (except garam masala), and the remaining 1 tsp salt.